CASE-Association/robotsm20-linefollower/README.md

 ## Development enviroment
-The microcontroller configuration for peripherals suh as ADC, GPIO, TIM, Clock etc. is set up via [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) (GUI) and is then ported to a PlatformIO project with the [stm32pio](https://github.com/ussserrr/stm32pio) command.
-The software is developed in the [VS Code](https://code.visualstudio.com/) IDE with the <b>PlatformIO</b> plugin.
+The microcontroller configuration for peripherals such as ADC, GPIO, TIM, Clock etc. is set up via [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) (GUI) and is then ported to a PlatformIO project with the [stm32pio](https://github.com/ussserrr/stm32pio) command.
+The software is developed in the [VS Code](https://code.visualstudio.com/) IDE with the [PlatformIO](https://platformio.org/) plugin.

 This makes it possible to generate base code for initialization of peripherals with the powerful configurator <b>STM32CubeMX</b> but also use the great </b>PlatformIO + VS code</b> ecosystem to manage compiling, uploading, debugging and scripting tasks.

 ## Installation
-In order to update configuration in <b>STM32CubeMX</b> and update <b>PlatformIO</b> project you need to set up your development enviroment.
+In order to update configuration in <b>STM32CubeMX</b> and then update <b>PlatformIO</b> project you need to set up your development enviroment:
  - Create a `boards` directory in your platformio home folder:
     - Unix: `~/.platformio/`
     - Windows: `%HOMEPATH%\.platformio`